Exponential self-similar mixing by incompressible flows: Introduction

+Given that the basic moves are smooth and hence in $W^{s,p}$ for any $s\geq 0$ and $1\leq p\leq \infty$, the analysis in Step~\ref{step1} can be performed for any such $s$ and $p$.
+However, the bounds on the Sobolev norms of the velocity field and the decay of the mixing scale depend on the specific rescaling of the basic moves.

+It turns out that an exponential decay of the mixing scale of the solution can only be obtained with a uniform bound on the Sobolev norms of the velocity with $s=1$ (regardless of $p$).
+Vice versa, examples with a uniform bound on the Sobolev norms of the velocity with $s>1$ can only be obtained with a polynomial decay of the mixing scale of the solution (see the discussion in Remark~\ref{r:remmain}\ref{r:remmain:ii}).
+In particular, in our examples of palenstrophy-constrained velocity the mixing scale decays only at a polynomial rate rather than the expected exponential rate (recall~\S\ref{ss:literature}\ref{ss:literature:d}).
+Whether exponential rate can be obtained is open in this case. \end{parag}

-Our main result is a proof of the optimality of \eqref{e:introbound}.
-In order to do this, we construct one velocity field, which is bounded in $W^{1,p}$ uniformly in time for any~$1 \leq p \leq \infty$, and one solution, whose mixing scale decays exponentially.
-In fact, with our strategy it is possible to construct a large class of initial data whose mixing scale decays exponentially.
+\begin{parag}[Further remarks and open problems] Our main result is a proof that the bound~\eqref{e:introbound} is optimal.
+In order to do so, we construct one velocity field which is bounded in $W^{1,p}$ uniformly in time for any~$1 \leq p \leq \infty$, and one solution, the mixing scale of which decays exponentially.
+In fact, following the strategy described above, it is possible to construct a large class of initial data for which the mixing scale decays exponentially.
 However, it is unclear whether this is the case for every initial datum.
-The following questions about the existence of ``universal mixers'' are therefore very natural.
+The following questions about the existence of ``universal mixers'' are therefore natural. \begin{enumerate} [label=(\alph*),ref=(\alph*), itemsep=2pt, leftmargin=30 pt]